bartelsjoshuac/Corduroy/GCS.md

 ## Going back to GCS
 1. Set your project *gcloud config set project corduroy-project3*
 2. List your instances and addresses: *gcloud compute instances list*  // See if your EXTERNAL_IP changed
-3. Open a SSH window to your computer engine: *gcloud compute ssh corduroy-vm*
+3. Open a SSH window to your computer engine: *gcloud compute ssh corduroy-vm* // You can also start a SSH session from the console.
 4. Return to your work.

 NOTE: You will need to setup billing for the project after leaving the GCS console API, even with a free tier or you will have issues reconnecting.